neighbortrader/FoodBoardApp/README.md

 The FBS is currently developed as an prototype.
 The product originates from a software engineering student-project.
 The initial release date is in early 2020.

+## Language Support

+We support english, german and spanish!

 ## How to build the project

 ### Required Android-Studio-Plugins to build the project: